czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

     - Depends on 2 factors:
       - How closely are management goals aligned with stockholder goals?
         - Partially dependent on manner of compensation
-      - Can managers be replaced if they do not pusue stockholder goals?
+      - Can managers be replaced if they do not pursue stockholder goals?
     - Managerial Compensation
       - Management will frequently have a significant economic incentive to increase share value for two reasons:
         - Managerial compensation is usually tied to financial performance in general and share value in particular